hashicorp/vault/website/source/docs/secrets/aws/index.html.md

   credentials.
 - `secret_key` - the AWS secret key that has permission to manage IAM credentials.

+The following parameter is optional:

 - `region` the AWS region for API calls.
+If not provided, the `AWS_REGION` and `AWS_DEFAULT_REGION` env vars will be used, in that order.
+If there is still no region, `us-east-1` will be used as a fallback.

-Note: the client uses the official AWS SDK and will use environment variable or IAM role-provided credentials if available.
+Note: the client uses the official AWS SDK and will use the specified credentials, environment credentials, shared file credentials, or IAM role/ECS task credentials in that order.

 The next step is to configure a role.
 A role is a logical name that maps to a policy used to generated those credentials.